AiRA-HUST/AiRA/_projects/origami-inspired-designs.md

 ## Goals

-- **Geometric Innovation**: Apply origami folding patterns to engineering design challenges
+- **Geometric Innovation**: From origami patterns to engineering design
 - **Lightweight Structures**: Create high-performance systems with minimal material usage
 - **Deployable Systems**: Develop structures that can transform from compact to expanded configurations
 - **Bio-Inspired Solutions**: Learn from nature's folding mechanisms for engineering applications